1. Home

 These styling and decor tips for townhome patios will transform your outdoor space into a cozy retreat!

 This time of the year is so exciting.
 The trees don fresh leaves, Tulips and Daffodils are around every corner and all of the bird life is back with anticipation.
-When I can sense these signs of Spring, it’s time to get outside and refresh my patio space.
 I don’t know about you but during these warm and sunny months, the patio area becomes an extension of my living space.
 With the long summer months ahead, it makes me feel good for my outdoor area to look and feel inviting.
 Come along as I share styling and decor tips for townhome patios!

 Once the warm weather arrives here in the North, I live for being outside.
 I want to be outdoors as much as I possibly can, soaking up the sun and basking in the warmth.
 Whether that be out on my paddle board, riding my bike, or sitting on the patio with a tasty beverage, my soul longs for this time of year.
 Heck, I even find that I’m more productive if I sit outside on my computer and work rather than at my desk!